ashe7kh/Linear-Algebra-Calculator/README.md

 # Documentation

-The code is pretty well documented, I didn't leave too much out since I had written this for the then new AP computer science principles exam since I didn't care to learn the other one.
+The code is pretty well documented, I didn't leave too much out since I had written this for the then new AP computer science principles exam.